Obituary: Darthea “Darcy” Crocker (Chandler) Marentette

-BATH – Darthea “Darcy” Crocker Chandler Marentette, of Bath and Small Pont in Phippsburg, Maine, died peacefully at home on Jan.
+BATH – Darthea “Darcy” Crocker Chandler Marentette, of Bath, and Small Pont in Phippsburg, died peacefully at home on Jan.
 28, 2025, following a long illness.
 She was surrounded by family.

 In 1973, after a trip in a Balboa motorhome to 46 of the 50 states, the young family put down roots in Eugene, Ore., where David received a teaching fellowship and Darcy became active at their children’s schools.
 When school was not in session, Darcy took the children on the best field trips: visiting the Oregon Coast, reading books at the public library, picking berries, attending plays and concerts, and participating in art and craft workshops.